Tandemz/tandemz.io/src/pages/index.md

     content: |-
       Access detailed targeting criteria: location, age, interests, job title...
 Need more?
 Add a screener to pinpoint your audience!

-      Get an estimate in real time, and as soon as you're happy with everything, launch your study in one click.
+      Get a price estimate in real time, and as soon as you're happy with everything, launch your study in one click.
 Your recruitment starts immediately!
     image: "/images/illustration-screening.svg"
     image_alt: Targeting
     is_beta: false